Mission and Goals

 - Offer curriculum concentrations in two tracks: Contemporary Studio Practices and Museum Studies/Art History.

-- Develop art professionals for positions in fine art, related two-dimensional art/design fields, art history and affiliated academic disciplines.
+- Develop art professionals for positions in fine art, related two-dimensional art/design fields, digital media, animation, art history and affiliated academic disciplines.

 - Exceed satisfactory qualifications for admissions to graduate and professional schools.

 - Broaden academic and artistic program while increasing local, regional, national and international visibility.